adimit/werti/docs/NewActivity.markdown

 ## 5. Create a Activity GWT Module in org.werti.client.enhancement

-The module must have the name as specified in your RunConfiguration implementation.
+The module must have the name as specified in your RunConfiguration implementation, suffixed with .java.

 ### 5.1 Create a GWT Module Descriptor in org.werti.client.enhancement.public

-The XML file must have the very same name as the module from the previous step.
+The XML file must have the very same name as the module from the previous step, suffixed with .gwt.xml.

 ### 5.2 Create a CSS in org.werti.client.enhancement.public

-The CSS file must have the very same name as the module from the previous step.
+The CSS file must have the very same name as the module from the previous step, suffixed with .css.

-## 6. And then it still doesn't work

-TODO: Find out why and edit here:
+## 6. Introduce the New Module in /pom.xml and Compile GWT.

+Add something like

+	<param>org.werti.enhancements.GerundsColorize</param>

+to pom.xml so that Maven is willing to compile your new GWT stuff.
+Then run

+	mvn gwt:compile